haensl/bytes/README.md

 Include dot-files a.k.a. hidden files into the total.

 ##### `-n`<a name="noNewlineOption"></a>
-Omit the trailing newline character.
+Do not print the trailing newline character.

 ### [Release Notes](RELEASE_NOTES.md)